opencv/opencv/modules/ml/doc/boosting.rst

 #.
 Classify new samples *x* using the formula: :math:`\textrm{sign} (\Sigma m = 1M c_m f_m(x))`         .

 .. note:: Similar to the classical boosting methods, the current implementation supports two-class classifiers only.
-For M :math:`>` two classes, there is the **AdaBoost.MH** algorithm (described in :ref:`[FHT98] <FHT98>` ) that reduces the problem to the two-class problem, yet with a much larger training set.
+For ``M > 2`` classes, there is the **AdaBoost.MH** algorithm (described in [FHT98]_) that reduces the problem to the two-class problem, yet with a much larger training set.

 To reduce computation time for boosted models without substantially losing accuracy, the influence trimming technique can be employed.
 As the training algorithm proceeds and the number of trees in the ensemble is increased, a larger number of the training samples are classified correctly and with increasing confidence, thereby those samples receive smaller weights on the subsequent iterations.
 Examples with a very low relative weight have a small impact on the weak classifier training.
 Thus, such examples may be excluded during the weak classifier training without having much effect on the induced classifier.
 This process is controlled with the ``weight_trim_rate`` parameter.
 Only examples with the summary fraction ``weight_trim_rate`` of the total weight mass are used in the weak classifier training.
 Note that the weights for
 **all**
 training examples are recomputed at each training iteration.
-Examples deleted at a particular iteration may be used again for learning some of the weak classifiers further
+Examples deleted at a particular iteration may be used again for learning some of the weak classifiers further [FHT98]_.
-:ref:`[FHT98] <FHT98>` .

-.. _HTF01:
+..
 [HTF01] Hastie, T., Tibshirani, R., Friedman, J. H. *The Elements of Statistical Learning: Data Mining, Inference, and Prediction*.
 Springer Series in Statistics.
 2001.

-.. _FHT98:
+..
 [FHT98] Friedman, J. H., Hastie, T. and Tibshirani, R. *Additive Logistic Regression: a Statistical View of Boosting*.
 Technical Report, Dept. of Statistics, Stanford University, 1998.

 CvBoostParams
 -------------